vlgiitr/confidence-is-all-you-need/README.md

 | Attack Ours (Offline, Fixed Variance) | 0.5184 | 0.4928 | 0.4804 | 0.4834 | 0.4815 |
 | Attack Global Threshold | 0.5448 | 0.5439 | 0.5469 | 0..5376 | 0.5377 |

-where the global threshold attack is the baseline, and our online, online-with-fixed-variance, offline, and offline-with-fixed-variance attack variants are the four other curves.
-Note that because we only train a few models, the fixed variance variants perform best.
+Where the global threshold attack is the baseline, and our online, online-with-fixed-variance, offline, and offline-with-fixed-variance attack variants are the four other curves.
+Note that because we only train a few shadow models, the fixed variance variants perform best.

 ### Citation